oracle-samples/fs-dag/CONTRIBUTING.md

 vulnerability, do not raise a GitHub issue and follow the instructions in our [security policy](./SECURITY.md).

-## Contributing code
+## Contributing code/data

-We welcome your code contributions.
-Before submitting code via a pull request, you will need to have signed the [Oracle Contributor Agreement][OCA] (OCA) and your commits need to include the following line using the name and e-mail address you used to sign the OCA:
+We welcome your code/data contributions.
+Before submitting code/data via a pull request, you will need to have signed the [Oracle Contributor Agreement][OCA] (OCA) and your commits need to include the following line using the name and e-mail address you used to sign the OCA: